Tai Shan (giant panda)

-Tai Shan (泰山 (Tài Shān), /cmn/, also known as Butterstick after birth and before naming) is a giant panda born at the National Zoo in Washington, D.C., on July 9, 2005.
-He is the first panda cub born at the National Zoo to survive for more than a few days.
+Tai Shan (泰山 (Tài Shān, peaceful mountain), also known as Butterstick after birth and before naming; born July 9, 2005) is a giant panda born at the National Zoo in Washington, D.C. as the first panda cub born at the National Zoo.
 He is the oldest brother of Bao Bao, Bei Bei and Xiao Qi Ji.

-Lineage
+Tai Shan returned to China in February 2010, and his parents returned to China in December 2010.
+He has since fathered three cubs.

+Life and family

 Tai Shan outside in the snow with his mother Mei Xiang in February 2006.

-Tai Shan is the first cub born on July 9, 2005, at 3:41 am to Mei Xiang (/cmn/) and Tian Tian (/cmn/), the National Zoo's second pair of giant pandas.
-(The first pair, Ling-Ling (female) and Hsing-Hsing (male), were donated to the United States by China in 1972, shortly after Richard Nixon's historic visit.
-Ling-Ling died in 1992 and Hsing-Hsing in 1999 without producing any cubs that survived for more than a few days.)
+Tai Shan is the first cub born on July 9, 2005, at 3:41 am to mother Mei Xiang and father Tian Tian, the National Zoo's second pair of giant pandas.
+The first pair, Ling-Ling and Hsing-Hsing, were donated to the United States by the Chinese government in 1972, shortly after Richard Nixon's historic visit.
+Ling-Ling died in 1992 and Hsing-Hsing in 1999 without producing any cubs that survived for more than a few days.
+Both of Tai Shan's parents were born at the China Research and Conservation Center for the Giant Panda in Wolong, Sichuan.
+After natural mating between his parents failed, Mei Xiang was artificially inseminated on March 11, 2005, with Tian Tian's sperm.
+Tai Shan is the oldest brother of Bao Bao (born 2013), Bei Bei (born 2015), and Xiao Qi Ji (born 2020).
+He had another younger sibling who died six days after being born in September 2012.

-Both of Tai Shan's parents were born at the China Research and Conservation Center for the Giant Panda in Wolong, Sichuan Province.
-Mei Xiang, his mother, was artificially inseminated in March 2005 with sperm from Tian Tian after natural mating between the pair appeared unsuccessful.
-Per the agreement with China, the Chinese government can require that Tai Shan be sent to China any time after he reaches the age of two as he, like his parents, is the property of China.
-(Mei Xiang and Tian Tian are technically being "leased" to the National Zoo by the Chinese government in a ten-year, $10 million agreement, with the money to go to panda conservation research in China.)
-The National Zoo announced in April 2007 that it reached an agreement with the Chinese government to let Tai Shan remain at the National Zoo until at least July 2009.
-The announcement was made when Chinese Ambassador Zhou Wenzhong presented Tai Shan a "passport" with an extended stay period to July 2009, without extra charge.
+After 2007, Tai Shan lived on his own at the zoo, because cubs leave their mothers at about two years of age and fathers play no role in cub rearing.
+Per the agreement with China, the Chinese government can require that Tai Shan be sent to China any time after he reaches the age of two as he, like his parents, is Chinese property.
+Mei Xiang and Tian Tian were technically being "leased" to the National Zoo by the Chinese government in a ten-year, $10 million agreement, with the money going to panda conservation research in China.
+In April 2007, Chinese Ambassador Zhou Wenzhong presented Tai Shan a passport with an extended stay period to July 2009, without extra charge.